-Moreover, also the area south of Rome is beautiful to visit: Circeo National Park, Sperlonga, Montecassino with its abbey, and many amazing towns and attractions around Rome, such as Tivoli and Villa Adriana.
-Because of the great Roman tradition and love for spas, in the region of Lazio you can find several baths and spas, like Viterbo, Fiuggi, Tivoli.
+Moreover, also the unspoiled area south of Rome is beautifuland worth a visit: the Circeo National Park, Sperlonga, Sabaudia, Gaeta, Anzio are appreciated seaside locations.
+Many amazing towns and attractions are also near Rome, among these places: Tivoli with Villa d’Este, Villa Gregoriana and the archaeological park of Villa Adriana (Unesco site).
+Because of the great Roman tradition and love for spas, in the region of Lazio you can find several baths and spas, like Viterbo (Terme dei Papi), Fiuggi, Tivoli terme.

 Lazio cuisine, especially the one from Rome, has very ancient origins, some Etruscans, some Romans, some even Jews, such as corata di agnello.
-Other meat dishes are coda alla Vaccinara, the famous Porchetta (from Ariccia) and many kinds of pasta, like Amatriciana and Carbonara.
+Other meat dishes are coda alla Vaccinara, the famous Porchetta (from Ariccia) and many kinds of pasta, like the famous Amatriciana and Carbonara.
 There are also many other specialties, like lentils, vegetables, or fish and sea food along the coast..
 For what concerns cakes and dessert, the most important are dry fruit cakes and jams.
 One of the best wines in this region is the white from the Castelli romani and from Capena.
 Artisans in Lazio basically work in the textile, iron, marbles and travertino stone fields.
 The main artistic events often happen in Rome, like concerts, theatrical shows and any kind of show.
-The main folk events are religious: Macchina di Santa Rosa in Viterbo, the Mysteries of Santa Cristina in Bolsena, the Madonna della Neve (Rome).
-Other minor but spectacular events are the Barabbata (Marta), the Festa del Ciocco (Capena), Sagra del Carciofo (Sezze).

 ROME – many persons consider it the most beautiful city in the World and in effect every part of this city is full of ancient monuments and ruins of the past Roman civilization.
 Symbols of the city are the Colosseum, San Peter cathedral, Trevi’s fountain, Pantheon, Spanish Steps, Caracalla’s ancient spa and many others: it is impossible to list all of them!
 We suggest to get a specific guide of Rome.